 OUR MISSION TO COMBAT DOMESTIC VIOLENCE is as vitally important today as it was in 1993.
-For more than two and a half decades, Knock Out Abuse has raised more than $11million to provide transformational support to more than 30,000 women and children whose lives have been shattered by abuse, poverty, and homelessness.
-Proceeds from the Gala go directly to organizations which offer counseling, long and short-term housing, legal assistance, financial education, job training, and the necessary resources to realize a new beginning for these deserving families.
+For more than two and a half decades, Knock Out Abuse has raised more than $12 million to provide transformational support to more than 35,000 women and children whose lives have been shattered by abuse, poverty, and homelessness.
+Proceeds go directly to organizations which offer counseling, long and short-term housing, legal assistance, financial education, job training, and the necessary resources to realize a new beginning for these deserving families.

 KNOCK OUT ABUSE is a Washington, DC-based organization that envisions a community free from domestic violence.
 Knock Out Abuse leverages its extensive network of corporate, retail, and philanthropic partners to strengthen and support organizations that serve women and children who are survivors of domestic violence in the District of Columbia, Maryland, and Virginia.
 Our organization works with its passionate supporters to bring attention to the devastating effect of domestic violence on its victims, their families, and our community.

-For more than two and a half decades, Knock Out Abuse has raised more than $11 million to provide transformational support to more than 30,000 women and children whose lives have been shattered by abuse, poverty, and homelessness.
-Through our direct service providers, Bethany House of Northern Virginia, Safe Shores, Crossway Community, The DC Volunteer Lawyer Project, The Anchor Fund, and Room to Rebloom, these women and children receive counseling, long and short-term housing, legal assistance, and the necessary resources to help them live healthier and more successful lives.
+For more than two and a half decades, Knock Out Abuse has raised more than $12 million to provide transformational support to more than 35,000 women and children whose lives have been shattered by abuse, poverty, and homelessness.
+Through our direct service providers, Bethany House of Northern Virginia, Safe Shores, Crossway Community and The DC Volunteer Lawyer Project, these women and children receive counseling, long and short-term housing, legal assistance, and the necessary resources to help them live healthier and more successful lives.

-Each year, we bring together more than 650 committed and influential supporters for one evening to celebrate beneficiaries and their steadfast work to eradicate domestic violence in the community.
-It is with a strategic vision and goal that we strive to raise $1 million for our 27th Anniversary Gala.
+Each year, we bring together committed and influential supporters to celebrate beneficiaries and their steadfast work to eradicate domestic violence in the community.
 We are committed to creating a future with zero tolerance for domestic violence.

 Jill Sorensen relocated to Los Angeles several years ago and formed the west coast sister organization, KNOCK OUT ABUSE WEST.
 Within a very short time, Jill has created a vibrant community of LA citizens who are committed to helping end domestic violence and support survivors of abuse.